VladimirBabin/spreadsheet-evaluation-app/evaluator/README.md

-# Spreadsheet_Evaluator
+# Evaluator

-This is an implementation of an application that evaluates data structure representing a spreadsheet (a two-dimensional array of cells).
+This is a working implementation of an application that evaluates data structure representing a spreadsheet (a two-dimensional array of cells).
 It installs a connection with a hub, downloads the sheets, computes them, and sends them back.

 The application recognizes three types of cells: values (numeric, boolean, or text), error cells, and cells with a formula.
 If a cell has a formula it gets computed.
 Cells can be referred to using A1 notation.